-3.3.5 Phase V: Presentations of Applicants to the Investment Committee limited to the content of the Project.
+3.3.5 Phase V: Presentations of Applicants to the Investment Committee

+As a formal next step in the application process, the selected Applicants with the ranking over the threshold will be invited to present their innovation projects before the Investment Committee.
+Materials submitted in the Application will be discussed during the presentation, including but not limited to the content of the Project.
 Both applicant and evaluators should be present on the Committee meetings, in order to answer questions and justify their decisions.
 Following the presentation, the Investment Committee will complete the evaluation grid for each applicant for innovativeness, market potential and project quality criteria, as a third, decision-taking mark, which will be used for formation of the final ranking list.